hegdedarsh/drupal-setup/README.md

         "exec-opts": ["native.cgroupdriver=systemd"]
 }

 Step 2:-Add the docker group if it doesn't already exist,Add the connected user "$USER" to the docker group.
-Change the user name to match your preferred user if you do not want to use your current use
+Change the user name to match your preferred user if you do not want to use your current use.Once you do this, you can execute docker commands for non-root user without typing sudo

 sudo groupadd docker